Pawnshop Loan: What Is It & How Does It Work?

 Cons

 Quick access to cash.
-Financing fees can range from 12% to 240% and contribute significantly to the cost of the loan.
+Monthly interest rates can be as high as 20% to 25% and contribute significantly to the cost of the loan.

-No qualifications, such as credit check or proof of income.
+No qualification requirements, such as credit check or proof of income.
 Pawnshop loans aren’t reported to the credit reporting bureaus, so they won’t help you build credit.

 Loans can’t be sent to collections.
 Loans are relatively small, just $150 on average.